bradreeder/CV/README.md

 #### 10-Week Intensive Web Development Course
 ##### May 2016 - Aug 2016

-- In addition to the skills outlined, I learned agile methodologies, progressive web applications, pair programming, and test driven development.
+- In addition to the skills outlined, I learned agile methodologies & project management, progressive web apps, pair programming, and test driven development.
 - I helped run the course at Founders & Coders by managing and creating learning materials, teaching the curriculum, and mentoring.
 - I helped run Founders & Coders meetups for beginners to programming.